asayehh/My-project/README.md

 ## Projects

-#### 1.Random weather generator Bot:
+#### 1. Random weather generator Bot:

-* this bot catch weather information from Random weather generator websit.
+* This bot catch weather information from Random weather generator websit.
-* it giving advise to users personalized clothes based on weather conditions
+* It giving advise to users personalized clothes based on weather conditions

+#### 2. Check Country GPD

+* This bot asking users to enter a country name
+* It navigate to country GPD and retrieves the amount
+* Finally it let you know if this country is right place for business or not

+## Certificates:
+1. MaharaTech RPA using Uipath- Explorer Training.

+2. UiPath Automation Business Analyst Associate Training.